-If the subject is studied in English (Writing and Communication Skills) the student must be proficient in spoken and written English.
+To pass the subject, the student must be proficient in spoken and written English.
 Without a correct competence in the language, it will not be possible to pass the subject.

 OBJECTIVES

 At the end of the course the student should be able to: